okozmovskaya/debugging-project-week-1/development-strategy.md

 ## 4. Button 2 "Convert to celsius"

-__As visitor I expect see the button when after click convert temp in Fahrenheit to celcius__
+__As visitor I expect see the button when after click convert temp in Fahrenheit to Celcius__

 ### Repo